mnsv73/PM2.5-Prediction/README.md

 # PM2.5-Prediction
-Testing various regression based and time series models to predict PM2.5
+The missing values in the given dataset(DM for details) were completed using autoencoder.
+Various regression based and time series models were tested to predict PM2.5